anshulkhare7/productivity-tools/README.md

 ## Tiddly Wiki

-Note taking software.
+[Tiddly Wiki](https://tiddlywiki.com/) is a note taking software.
 It's like a quine - a self replicating html file - with a rich library of plugins.
 I use it to host my [notes](https://anshulkhare.in/) as static website on github.

 ## Amethyst

 [Amethyst](https://github.com/ianyh/Amethyst) is a Tiling window manager for macOS.
 Helps you rearrange (quickly) the windows in a tiled layout, cycle through them, resize them, etc. — all with keyboard shortcuts.
+[Checkout this 30 sec demo](https://www.youtube.com/watch?v=boPilhScpkY)

 ## Auto Hot Key